straumat/cerise-template-project/README.md

 Once in the `cerise-server-template` directory, you can run the server with the `mvn spring-boot:run` command.

 ## Package it.
 Once in the `cerise-server-template` directory, package it with the `mvn package` command.
-This will produce a file named `myserver.jar` in the `target` directory.
+This will produce a file named `cerise-server-template.jar` in the `target` directory.

-You can run the server with the command `java -jar myserver.jar`.
+You can run the server with the command `java -jar cerise-server-template.jar`.